nishatkh/nishatkh/README.md

 ### Who Am I?

-I am a passionate **AI & IoT Engineer** studying at Daffodil International University with a degree in Computing & Information Systems, specializing in **AI in IoT** (graduating 2028).
-My professional journey is driven by continuous learning, practical experience, and a strong commitment to delivering complete and functional systems for real-world needs.
+I am a passionate **AI & IoT Engineer** studying at Daffodil International University with a degree in Computing & Information Systems, specializing in **AI in IoT** and graduating in 2028.

+My professional journey is driven by continuous learning, practical experience and a strong commitment to building complete and functional systems for real-world needs.

-Over time, I have developed solid experience across the full development ecosystem, with a strong passion for **Machine Learning** and **Deep Learning**, where logic meets creativity and intelligent design.
-Alongside embedded systems and IoT technologies, I have expanded my skills into cloud-native applications focusing on building modern solutions using **TensorFlow**, **PyTorch**, and **Edge Computing**.
+Over time, I have developed experience across the full development ecosystem, with a strong focus on **Machine Learning** and **Deep Learning**.
+Alongside embedded systems and IoT technologies, I have expanded my skills into modern application development and edge computing using technologies such as **TensorFlow**, **PyTorch** and **Edge Computing**.

 <br clear="both"/>